yunnysunny/grunt-pages/README.md

 #### data
 Type: `String`

 The location of a JSON file which is parsed and passed to templates for rendering.
 This is primarily used for data to be shared across all pages.
+This data is available in pages' and posts' templates via the `data` object.

 #### pagination
 Type: `Object`